cns-iu/xmacroscope/documentation/installation.md

 ```
 This will run all of the start processes concurrently, streaming output data from each to the terminal.
 Each processess' output will be prefixed with its name.

-## Running the application loaclly
+## Running the application locally
 During development you may want to MAV system to point to the database sever, rather than its internal mocking data source.

 To do this start each package separately, using `npm run start-local` in the MAV package.